the-xkcd-community/the-red-spider-project/Platforms.md

 Anything on branch `master` should be stable and support at least the following platforms:

- -  Windows (XP SP3 and up);
+ -  Windows (XP SP3 and up) with cmd.exe;
- -  Mac OS X (10.5 and up);
+ -  Mac OS X (10.5 and up) with bash;
- -  Ubuntu (10.04 and up, as well as equivalent Mint distributions).
+ -  Ubuntu (10.04 and up, as well as equivalent Mint distributions) with bash.

 Exceptions are possible, please discuss such cases with the others.

+Other platforms might work too, we just don't take effort to ensure that.
+For example PowerShell on Windows works, though inconveniently.

-More platforms can be added if testers are available.
+More platform support can be added if testers are available.
 Let us know if you want to test for a new platform.

 ### Ensuring that your program supports these platforms ###